Drookoo/hugo-site/content/posts/2023-02-19-weekly-homelab-update.md

 - Paid for my first VPN service: Mullvad.
 No brainer behind the decision here.
 - Set up Jellyfin on one of my Optiplex Micros.
 - Reorganized my shared folders on my Synology NAS to accomodate the Jellyfin platform.
 - Set up another Let's Encrypt SSL/TLS Certificate to point to my Jellyfin service.
+- Bought equipment from BH to improve my lab.
+Realized that I should have paid more attention to my cart when I checked out.
+- Started to test CrowdSec on one of my boxes with an agent and bouncer.